dannylekim/kantasky/docs/README.md

 - secure JWT login complete with salt
 - angular templating for server side html creation

+# MongoDB Data Structure

+User -> has user data as well as groups he is part of, probs in a sort of array of groupName + id and a task list grouped in the same way groups -> has a stack of users and a stack of tasks associated to users or floating (a float user)
+    -> can also have just a group solely where the user is the only user inside and all tasks are associated then to this user or float
+        -> have a flag denoting ['group', 'personal'] -> in this way you can stack multiple up multiple groupings for that user and just query database with the array tasks -> a task

 # Additional notices

 - try to read up on [Node Best Practices](https://github.com/i0natan/nodebestpractices)